Bidyut-Kr-Das/compilerDesignLab/readme.md

 > Assignment 7

-Write a program in lex to convert decimal number to binary.
+Write a program in lex to convert decimal number to binary.</br>

-(if code is showing other number than binary then the binary value of that number is greater than integer limit.
-Use array for those cases.)
+`(if code is showing other number than 0 and 1 then the binary value of that number is greater than integer limit and showing garbage value.
+Use array for those cases.)`